-Learn to make a wooden coat rack from a plank and some small plaques.
-This vintage coat rack uses travel themed graphics – so fun!
+Learn to make a vintage coat rack from a plank and some small plaques.
+This DIY coat rack uses travel themed graphics – so fun!

 Hi, it’s David from Cheltenham Road.